cloudify-cosmo/docs.getcloudify.org/content/cli/_index.md

 {{%children style="h2" description="true"%}}

+## Prerequisites
+The simplest way to get the Cloudify command line utility is through the Cloudify docker image.
+See [this guide] ({{< relref "trial_getting_started/set_trial_manager/getting-started-with-cloudify-docker-and-cli/" >}}) to learn more on this option.

+To install the cloudify command line utility directly on your Linux, Windows or Mac environment refer to the [CLI installation guide] ({{< relref "install_maintain/installation/installing-cli" >}}).

 ## Common options

 These options are supported by all Cloudify CLI Commands.
 They can be passed as